Monday, March 22, 2021

 Another lie from "God's ineffable, inerrant word":

-This lie-- like the one told in Numbers 31:7 about having slain "all the males of Midian"-- comes back to take a huge bite out of the integrity of Jethro's "dumb ass [2 Peter 2:16b]," Moses.
-Everyone's at least heard of Goliath of Gath, and how Davey 'shot him down' with a pebble from a stream: being as the same Goliath brought a sword to a 'gunfight.'
-Yet even this wasn't the end of the giants Mighty Mo claims Og was.
+This lie-- like the one told in Numbers 31:7 about having slain "all the males of Midian"-- comes back to take a bite out of Moses’ veracity.
+Everyone's heard of the “champion… of the Philistines, named Goliath;” and how little Davey (just before exchanging holy vows with king Saul’s son, Jonathan) shot him down with a pebble from a brook and launched by a sling: in the time of the kings; long after the conquest of the promised land; and likewise after the times of the judges.
+Such is the fate of giants who bring spears and swords to gunfights.
+Yet even the killing of Goliath wasn't the end of the lineage of giants “Moses the man of God” claims Og was.

 Inerrant Lie #28